-10.12 TRANSFERS DUE TO DEMOLITION, DISPOSITION, REVITALIZATION, OR REHABILITATION
+10.12 TRANSFERS DUE TO DEMOLITION, DISPOSITION, REVITALIZATION, OR REHABILITATION approved relocation plan.

 HABC will relocate a resident family with reasonable written notice when the unit or property in which the resident family lives is being disposed of or demolished or is undergoing major rehabilitation that requires the unit to be vacant.